canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

          start and end addresses, and then click Save to save your changes.

        - If you want to completely delete the range, click the trash can icon instead of the edit icon.
+To function properly, MAAS must have at least a small reserved range (for the MAAS server itself, at a minimum) and a dynamic range (to support enlisting, commissioning, and deploying nodes).

    #.
 You can optionally reserve additional ranges by using the Reserve
        Range button, which provides two sub-options: for machines not